 - Andrus Family Philanthropy Program

-The board of directors of the Surdna Foundation established the Andrus Family Philanthropy Program in 2000 to engage and involve its larger family, in particular its younger generations, in philanthropy and public service.
+The Andrus Family Philanthropy Program was established in 2000 to engage and involve the larger family, in particular its younger generations, in philanthropy and public service.
 The program includes the Andrus Family Fund, which was established to provide opportunities for younger family members to learn about and participate in organized philanthropy.

 - Helen Andrus Benedict Foundation

 The Helen Andrus Benedict Foundation was created in 1997 in memory of John E. Andrus and enhances the Andrus family’s longstanding commitment to Westchester County, New York.
 The foundation is committed to creating good places in which people can grow older while maintaining the maximum possible levels of independence.
 The Helen Andrus Benedict Foundation is focused on creating aging-friendly neighborhoods and actively engaging older people in their communities.
 Grant making is targeted primarily to nonprofits in Westchester County, New York, with special attention to the City of Yonkers.

 The John E. Andrus Memorial, also known as Andrus-On-Hudson, is a nurturing, family-focused senior care community fostering dignity, well-being and independence for seniors.
 Nestled within 26 wooded acres, and located high on a hill overlooking the scenic Hudson River in Hastings-On-Hudson, the facility was built in 1953 at the direction of Helen Andrus Benedict, the youngest child of John E. Andrus, in her capacity as chair of the Surdna Foundation.